-SGM Law Group is happy to share the recent success story of a challenging I-751 (Petition to Remove the Conditions of Residence) approval after the original petition was denied by USCIS.
+SGM Law Group is happy to share the recent success story of a challenging I-751 (Petition to Remove the Conditions of Residence) approval after the original I-751 was denied by the USCIS.

 Unfortunately, her prior attorney advised her to withdraw her I-751 petition and file a new AOS package through her current husband.
 According to her attorney, this was the only way for her to obtain permanent resident status in the US. as her prior marriage had ended in a divorce.

-This was incorrect advice since USCIS would never adjudicate a new AOS application when the individual had already been granted a valid two year Green Card which had not been terminated by USCIS or an Immigration Judge.
+This was incorrect advice since the USCIS would never adjudicate a new AOS application when the individual had already been granted a valid two-year Green Card which had not been terminated by the USCIS or an Immigration Judge.
 By withdrawing her I-751 petition, the client had put herself in dangerous territory as she was left without status in the United States.

 What we did:

 Based on our detailed legal brief proving the bona-fide marriage and supporting evidence, USCIS approved her latest I-751 petition and removed all conditions on her residence.
-She will now be eligible to apply for US Citizenship within a year.
+Her green card is now valid for ten years and she will also now be eligible to apply for US Citizenship within a year.

 SGM Law Group is always prepared to assist clients with challenging immigration cases in marriage and family based petitions.
 If you have any questions regarding your case, please contact our immigration lawyers.